When are you open?

 At your first class you will meet your instructor, discuss our objectives, and get a tour of the studio.
 Then we start working with clay right away.
 At first, we'll focus on creating simple forms such as wheel-thrown bowls and cylinders and hand-built cups.
 Each week, as you gain comfort with the new materials' limits, we will expand our forms and projects.

-In case I need to cancel – what then?
+In case I need to cancel a Weekly Class Booking – what then?

 You may cancel at any point up to 5 days prior to the start of your session for a full refund.
 If you need to cancel within 5 days of the start of your session, you may reschedule.
 Your entire payment can be applied to session at a later date.